TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    Contains the default user TSconfig.

    This variable should not be changed directly but by the following API function.
-   This makes your code less likely to change in the future.
+   This makes your code less likely to break in the future.

    .. code-block:: php
       :caption: my_sitepackage/ext_localconf.php